Table of Contents

 This makes CBD a powerful treatment in modulating the metastasis of cancerous cells.

-There are more health benefits of using CBD oil for dogs than we have initially thought a decade ago, and it's possible that even more will be discovered as research continues.
+There are more health benefits of using CBD oil for dogs than we initially thought a decade ago, and it's possible that even more will be discovered as research continues.

 If you think that your dog might benefit from CBD oil and it is legal for use in your area, give your vet a call or contact a holistic veterinarian.